knitr::opts_chunk$set( collapse = TRUE, comment = "#>" )

 of sample batch identifier.
 If all samples were measured in 1 batch, then all

-values in the batch
+values in the batch vector should be identical.

-should be character vector containing sample class labels.
+Values for classes should be character vector containing sample class labels.

-Class label for quality control sample has to be QC
+Class label for quality control sample has to be QC.

 corrected_data <- QCRSC(df=data, order=sample_order, batch=batch, classes=class, spar=0, minQC=4)